-Cyclon is a 3-day cycle touring mini-vacation which takes place over the August Civic Holiday long weekend.
-It is the major annual event of the Toronto Bicycling Network (TBN), a club for recreational cyclists with over 800 members.
-TBN is a volunteer run, not-for-profit club and Cyclon is a volunteer run, not-for-profit event.
-In its 30th anniversary year, Cyclon has previously visited Ottawa, Peterborough, Waterloo, Barrie, St. Catharines, Guelph, Belleville, and London.
+Cyclon® is a 3-day cycle touring mini-vacation, which takes place over the August civic holiday long weekend - arrive Friday August 2nd and leave Monday August 5th 2019.
+It is the premier annual event of the Toronto Bicycling Network (TBN), a not-for-profit recreational cycling club with over 800 members.
+Both the club and Cyclon rely on volunteers to run events.
+Now in its 33rd year, Cyclon has previously visited Kingston, Ottawa, Peterborough, Barrie, Kitchener, St. Catharines, Guelph, Belleville and London.

-Volunteering is a great way to meet people and help make the event as great as possible.
-This year we're starting early with our recruiting!
+Volunteering is a great way to meet people and help make the event as enjoyable as possible.
 Here are some, but not all, areas where help will be required:

 Volunteering is what makes this event possible.
 If interested, please email email@example.com and we will be in touch.

 88 Seagram Drive (Albert and Seagram)

 Waterloo, ON N2L 6N7

 Friday night events and breakfast will be hosted at the Granite Club, 99 Seagram Drive, conveniently located across the street from our residence.
 As the Granite Club carries an alcohol permit, we will be able to purchase drinks from the Club during our Friday night festivities.